This spot has been added by

 Etang Salé Reunion Island snorkeling map

-Entering the water for snorkeling at Etang Salé
+Water entrance for snorkeling at Etang Salé

-We recommend getting into the water in the boat anchoring area, near the small landing stage.
-Be careful, because there are a lot of sea urchins in the area, and the sea bed is stony.
+Be careful when entering the water, because there are a lot of sea urchins in the area, and the sea bed is stony.
+Do not enter the wilderness area, delimited by yellow beacons (see map).

 Etang Salé lagoon snorkeling exploration tips

-Hawksbill sea turtle in Etang Salé
+Hawksbill turtle in Etang Sale, Reunion

-Young hawksbill sea turtles frequently enter the lagoon to rest in the sandy areas, especially under the boats.
+Hawksbill sea turtles frequently enter the lagoon to rest in the sandy areas, especially under the boats.

 You need to go a little further to reach the coral areas (↕2-4ft/0.5-2m).
-Black sand, purple sponges, mainly yellow, porous coral beds and long-spined sea urchins – if you have snorkeled other spots around Réunion island, you will see that here the seabed has its own features.
+Here is where you will find black sand, purple sponges, mainly yellow, porous coral beds and long-spined sea urchins.
+If you have snorkeled other spots around Réunion island, you will see that the Etang Salé seabed has its own features.
+The area is rich in fish.
+There are butterflyfish, including the teardrop butterflyfish with its bright yellow color, bannerfish, wrasses and triggerfish, and others that inhabit the waters.

-Giant clams, with their bright colors (green, blue, etc.) are one of the major attractions of the area.
-To find them, explore the upper part of the coral beds in particular, which are more exposed to the light.
+Giant clams, with their bright colors, green, blue, etc., are one of the major attractions of the area.
+To find them, explore the upper part of the coral beds in particular which are more exposed to the light.

-If you want, you can also snorkel around the channel (about 6-7 meters wide), where the depth increases abruptly (↕12-15ft/4-5m).
+If you want, you can also snorkel around the channel (about 6-7 yardswide), where the depth increases abruptly (↕12-15ft/4-5m).
 A number of species that usually stay on the outer slopes of the reefs enter the basin through the channel, notably the emperor angelfish.
+Try to spot the moray eels that live at the edge of the channel.
+Large eagle rays are occasionally seen in the channel or on the reef flat.

-Don’t swim in the channel.
+The mouth of the lagoon, near the Pointe des Sables, is dangerous because of the strong currents that could take you to the open sea, so use caution in this area.
+Always keep a safe distance from the Pointe des Sables.
+Don’t swim further north than the channel.
 If the current gets stronger, go back to the shore.
-Ask at the aid station if you have any doubts about the conditions in the lagoon.
+Ask the aid station for advise if you have any doubts about the practicability of the lagoon.

-Accommodation and catering near Etang Salé
+Resraurants and accommodation at Etang Salé

-L’Etang Salé is a lively town during the day and at weekends.
-There is a wide variety of places to buy food nearby (food trucks, snack bars, and restaurants).
-There are no hotels on the beach, but a range of accommodation is available in town.
+Etang Salé is a lively town during the day and on weekends.
+There is a wide variety of places to buy food nearby, including food trucks, snack bars, and restaurants.
+There are no hotels on the beach, but there is a range of accommodations available in town.
 On the beach, there are free showers.

 • Level required Beginner